Schedule Now Pay Bill

 Answer Section

-Certain other antibiotics are believed to pose risks during pregnancy.
-For example, tetracyclines can affect bone development and discolor a developing baby's teeth.
-Tetracyclines aren't recommended for use after the fifth week of pregnancy.
-Sulfonamides might pose a small risk of heart conditions, cleft lip or palate, and jaundice.
-Sulfonamides are generally avoided during the first trimester of pregnancy and near the time of delivery.
+Other antibiotics are thought to pose risks during pregnancy.
+For example, tetracyclines can affect bone growth and cause a baby's teeth to discolor.
+Tetracyclines aren't suggested for use after the fifth week of pregnancy.
+Nitrofurantoin (Furadantin) might raise the risk of cleft lip if given in the first trimester.
+But it's safe to use in the second and third trimesters.

-If an antibiotic is the best way to treat your condition, your doctor will prescribe the safest antibiotic and dosage.
-If you have questions or concerns about the use of an antibiotic during pregnancy, talk to your doctor.
+If an antibiotic is the best way to treat a condition during pregnancy, a healthcare professional prescribes the safest medicine in the safest dose.
+If you're worried about using an antibiotic during pregnancy, talk to your healthcare professional.